Which metal finishing is good for each industry?

 The members of our highly trained finishing team are specialists in precision work and are skilled in industrial blasting, industrial painting and powder coating to the required film thickness gauge and gloss level.
 We also offer specialised coating including anti-graffiti finish.

-We also offer industrial metal blasting finishing services that are ideal for small, large or complex structures such as fabricated frames, pipes and flanges.
+We also offer industrial metal blasting finishing services that are ideal for large, small or complex structures such as fabricated frames, pipes and flanges.

 Our finishing capabilities are truly exceptional.
 We also offer silkscreen printing, plating, anodising, galvanising and heat treatment.
 So regardless of your industry sector, we have a finishing option that is ideal for your product or component.